 - The 4th of July is a time for street parties, barbeques, and beach festivities culminating in an extravaganza of fireworks all over the city.

 - Escape the heat with theatre tickets to the International Ballet Festival of Miami, running throughout July and August.

 Why Visit Miami in the Fall: September to November

-While you shouldn’t expect rust-colored leaves and pumpkin patches, Fall in Miami does bring changes to the city.
+While you shouldn’t expect rust-colored leaves, Fall in Miami (September through November) does bring changes to the city.
 The city wakes up from its summer slump as autumn progresses, and new energy permeates.

 The temperature slowly dips below scorching, and being outdoors for a prolonged period again becomes a viable option.